-The Supreme Court has today handed down its judgement in an appeal bought by Uber, against a ruling recognising its drivers as workers, not independent contractors.
+The Supreme Court has recently handed down its judgement in an appeal bought by Uber, against a ruling recognising its drivers as workers, not independent contractors.
 It has upheld the original ruling, meaning Uber drivers should be viewed as employees, with all the associated rights that includes.

 This is the latest – and final – ruling in a long running dispute and has profound implications for both Uber and the UK gig economy as a whole.